Are Gen 3.0 NVMe SSDs Forward Compatible with Gen 4.0 Slots?

 Meaning of “Generation” in NVMe SSDs

 The full name of an NVMe SSD is M.2 PCIe NVMe SSD.
 M.2 is the form factor describing the physical aspects of that drive.
-PCIe is the interface by through which the data is sent and received from and to the SSD.
+PCIe is the interface through which the data is sent and received from and to the SSD.
 NVMe is the protocol used by the SSD controller and the OS to streamline data transmission and enhance performance using the power of parallelism.

 So, the word generation indicated the amount of bandwidth and throughput allowed to our devices.
 With the higher generation, more of these are offered.
-The latency is reduced and transmission gets much faster.
+The latency is reduced, and transmission gets much faster.

 Meaning of x4, x8, and x16 lanes of PCIe in SSDs